-Berwick Farmers Market - Every year from June through October our market coordinator supports a number of local businesses as they set up for the Berwick Farmers Market.
+Berwick Farmers Market: Every year from June through October our market coordinator supports a number of local businesses as they set up for the Berwick Farmers Market.
 Local crafters, artisans, and farmers offer a wide variety of goods to our community.
 We ensure people of all incomes can eat healthy local foods by offering the ability to use SNAP, WIC, and Senior Vouchers at our market.
-If you are interested in being a vendor, contact our market coordinator Monica!
+If you are interested in being a vendor, contact our market coordinator Monica at email@example.com.

-Dolly Parton Imagination Library - The Dolly Parton Imagination Library is a book gifting program that mails free, high-quality books to children from birth to age five, no matter their family's income.
+Dolly Parton Imagination Library: Dolly Parton's Imagination Library is a book gifting program that mails free, high-quality books to children from birth to age give, no matter their family's income.

-Nurse's Pantry - A simple concept with tangible results.
+The Nurse's Pantry: A simple concept with tangible results.
 The Nurse's Pantry is an in-school supply of clothing, hygiene items, and other wellness products to help children with immediate needs and prevent absenteeism.

 Life’s Challenges: $16,500